arturcarvalho/tutorial-1/README.md

 Thanks to Photon it takes very little code to actually save something to the database!
 This is an asynchronous call but we didn't have to worry about resolving Promises or dealing with `async/await`.
 Apollo will do that for us!

-Before we plug this into the UI, let's take a look at a nifty GUI you get just by running `hammer dev`.
+Before we plug this into the UI, let's take a look at a nifty GUI you get just by running `redwood dev`.

 ### GraphQL Playground

 Often it's nice to experiment and call your API in a more "raw" form before you get too far down the path of implementation only to find out something is missing.
 Is there a typo in the API layer or the web layer?
 Let's find out by accessing just the API layer.

-When you started development with `hammer dev` you actually started a second process running at the same time.
+When you started development with `redwood dev` you actually started a second process running at the same time.
 Open a new browser tab and head to http://localhost:8911/graphql This is Prisma's [GraphQL Playground](https://github.com/prisma-labs/graphql-playground), a web-based GUI for GraphQL APIs:

 ![image](https://user-images.githubusercontent.com/300/70950852-9b97af00-2016-11ea-9550-b6983ce664e2.png)